nizwant/cloud_computing_project/README.md

 ### Project requirements

-There is no an official list of requirements for the project as of writing this, so we will try to create one based on lectures and guidelines from previous years.
+There is no official list of requirements for the project as of writing this, so we will try to create one based on lectures and guidelines from previous years.

 General requirements: